This crispy quinoa bake is actual healthy comfort food! It's a vegetarian casserole that's full of vegetables and irresistibly crispy!

 - Use whatever favorite veggies you have on hand such as broccoli, mushrooms, or spinach

-- Increase the spice level by adding a chopped jalapeño and using pepper jack cheese
+- Increase the spice level by adding a minced jalapeño and using pepper jack cheese

-- Fry leftovers in a skillet with a little olive oil over medium heat – this is basically a requirement and even better and crispier than the original – being sure to break up and flip the mixture frequently
+- Fry leftovers in a skillet with a little olive oil over medium heat - this is basically a requirement and even better and crispier than the original - being sure to break up and flip the mixture frequently, adding even more cheese if desired!

 More quinoa recipes